aliya-singh/aliya-singh/README.md

 ### 🌟 About Me

 I’m an enthusiastic and curious **Data Scientist & ML Engineer** with a passion for building intelligent systems that make data *speak*.
-Currently, I’m working as an **Engineering Intern at WorkSpan**, where I contribute to backend systems, LLM-based automation, and intelligent data mapping pipelines.
+Currently, I worked as an **Engineering Intern at WorkSpan**, where I contribute to backend systems, LLM-based automation, and intelligent data mapping pipelines.

 With a strong academic background — **MSc in Data Science** and **BSc in Statistics** — I combine analytical precision with creativity to deliver impactful AI-driven solutions.